bringg/customer-js-sdk/README.md

 ### other

 ##### getLastKnownETA()
+you can set use the setETAUpdateCb to receive eta updates instead.

 ##### setAutoWatchDriver(enable)
 by default the sdk will start watching driver when driver location should be availble.